VzBoT3D/docs/docs/vz330_mellow/electronics/Printer Config.md

 # Motor Movements.

-Next up we're gonna check if the motors move and if they move to the correct side.<br>
+Next up we're gonna check if the motors move and if they move to the correct side.<br/>
-We're gonna do this with the Stepper_buzz command ```STEPPER_BUZZ stepper=stepper_```<br>
+We're gonna do this with the Stepper_buzz command ```STEPPER_BUZZ stepper=stepper_```<br/>

 ![Stepper_Buzz](../../assets/images/manual/vz235_printed/electronics/Printer_config/Stepper_Buzz.PNG)

 When the steppers move X and X1 should move to the same side.
 This is the same with Y and Y1.
-If this is not the case we need to add a ! at the dir pin like so:<br>
+If this is not the case we need to add a ! at the dir pin like so:<br/>

 ![Dir_PIN](../../assets/images/manual/vz235_printed/electronics/Printer_config/Dir_Pin.PNG)

 When we've made sure that the steppers move to the correct sides we're gonna see if they home to the correct spots.

 Send a ```G28 X``` and check if X moves to the Left.
-If this is not the case we're going have to play with the Dir_Pin.<br>
+If this is not the case we're going have to play with the Dir_Pin.<br/>

 Go to your printer.cfg and check what the Dir_Pin is for X,X1,Y,Y1.
 And note this down somewhere.